Seneca-ICTOER/OSL645/docs/Labs/lab4.md

 ### Creating your Github Repo for your Labs

 Use the following [link](https://classroom.github.com/a/CXNeI3Tr) to set up your lab 4 repository.
-You will be using this for lab3.
+You will be using this for the Bash scripting in lab 4.

 Next, follow the sections for setup on a Shared Computer by Accessing GitHub Codespaces or on your Personal Computer.
 While you can install Visual Studio Code (VSCode) locally, I recommend using Codespaces for this course.